blocksmither/ttest/README.md

 TODO:

-    * Implement price prediction for UniswapV3
+    * Try swapping on testnet